MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2createcorewebview2environmentcompletedhandler.md

   : public IUnknown
 ```

-The caller implements this interface to receive the WebView2Environment created via CreateCoreWebView2Environment.
+The is [a link](http://) a sentence.

 ## Summary

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[Invoke](#invoke) | Called to provide the implementer with the completion status and result of the corresponding asynchronous method call.
+[Invoke](#invoke) | Provides the completion status and result of the corresponding asynchronous method.

+Receives the `WebView2Environment` created using `CreateCoreWebView2Environment`.

 ## Members

 #### Invoke

-Called to provide the implementer with the completion status and result of the corresponding asynchronous method call.
+Provides the completion status and result of the corresponding asynchronous method.

-> public HRESULT [Invoke](#invoke)(HRESULT errorCode, [ICoreWebView2Environment](icorewebview2environment.md) * createdEnvironment)
+> public HRESULT [Invoke](#invoke)(HRESULT errorCode, ICoreWebView2Environment * createdEnvironment)